Dinacoding/wine_project/TESTING.md

 The code has been tested and successfully passes JSHint without any critical issues.
 It follows modern ES6+ standards, utilizing const and let for variable declarations, ensuring better scope management.

+## Manual Testing

+To performe a comprehensive manual evalutation of the Wine_Project web application, it is important to start assessing its functionalities and features.
+Firstly, ensure that the logo within the header redirects users to the homepage, secondly the toggle button should be tested to ensute it propertly expands and collapses the navigation links.
+To assess the website's responsiveness, its interface should be tested on different screen sizes and devices.
+This involves verifying that the layout adapts based on already defined CSS media query breakpoints.
+At last, a comprehensive review of the color scheme and design consistency is essential to ensure that background images, text colors, and other visual elements align with the intended design specifications.

+To sum up, this manual testing will result in a fully operational website that provides a seamless user experience.